 Last year’s release of the reference 126600 Sea-Dweller – with its single line of red text – brought a lot of attention back towards Rolex’s line of deep-sea, saturation diving watches.
 Although the helium gas escape valve has become the defining characteristic of the Sea-Dweller line, the very first Rolex timepieces to be fitted with it was actually a reference 5513 Submariner that was used as prototypes while Rolex worked with the French diving company, COMEX, to refine the design of their gas release valve.

-All early examples of the reference 1665 Sea-Dweller were originally fitted dials with red text on them; however, in regards to vintage Sea-Dweller watches, a dial with one line of red text is not the same as a dial with two lines of red letters.
+All early examples of the Rolex 1665 Sea-Dweller were originally fitted dials with red text on them; however, in regards to vintage Sea-Dweller watches, a dial with one line of red text is not the same as a dial with two lines of red letters.

 The Single Red is an extraordinarily rare watch.
 (Credit: Jake’s Rolex Magazine)